-Item No.: 143-2703+R0509 Date of Meeting: May 28-29, 2009 Institution: Montana State University-Billings Program Title: Minor In Criminal Justice her Education by means of a memo to the Deputy Commissioner.
-A. typically chand (c) the ion requested (check all that apply): Level I proposals include campus initiatives aracterized by (a) minimal costs; (b) clear adherence to approved campus mission; absence of significant programmatic impact on other institutions within the Montana System and Community Colleges.
+Item No.: 143-2703+R0509 Date of Meeting: May 28-29, 2009 Institution: Montana State University-Billings Program Title: Minor In Criminal Justic e ng of the board.
+The institution must file the request with the Office of the er Education by means of a memo to the Deputy Commissioner. typic and cally cha (c) the a on requested (check all that apply): Level I proposals include campus initiatives tracterized by (a) minimal costs; (b) clear adherence to approved campus mission; absence of significant programmatic impact on other institutions within the Montana ystem and Community Colleges.
+1. 2.
 Re-titling existing majors, minors, options and certificates; (e.g. from B.S. in Mechanized Agriculture to B.S. in Agricultural Operations Technology); Eliminating existing majors, minors, options and certificates via a Program Termination Checklist; 3.
 4. 5.
 6. Adding new minors or certificates where there is a major; Adding new minors or certificates where there is an option in a major; Departmental mergers and name changes; Program revisions; and 7.
-Distance delivery of previously authorized degree programs.
-B. chief acade items for in or designe h Level II documentation: With Level II documentation circulated to all campus emic officers in advance, the Commissioner or designee may propose additional aclusion in the Level I process.
-For these items to move forward, the Commissioner e must reach consensus with the chief academic officers.
-When consensus is not the Commissioner or designee will move the item to the Level II review process.
+Distance delivery of previously authorized degree programs. chie item or de f acader s for inc esignee Level II documentation: With Level II documentation circulated to all campus mic officers in advance, the Commissioner or designee may propose additional clusion in the Level I process.
+For these items to move forward, the Commissioner must reach consensus with the chief academic officers.
+When consensus is not the Commissioner or designee will move the item to the Level II review process. □ □ □ 3.
 1. 2.
-Options within an existing major or degree; Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of Technology where changes require Board action; L 3.
-Consolidating existing programs and/or degrees.
-C. Science Do documenta public sect regular Bo provision v y Certificate or A.A.S. degree programs: Certificate or Associate of Applied egree Programs may be submitted as Level I proposals, with memo and backup ation, when they are offered in cooperation with and/or at the request of private or or partners and the decision point to offer the program is not consistent with the ard of Regents program approval process.
-Level I approval for programs under this will be limited to two years.
-Continuation of a program beyond the two years will normal program approval process as Level II Proposals.
-All other Certificate or Associate Degree programs may be
+Options within an existing major or degree; Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of Technology where changes require Board action; Consolidating existing programs and/or degrees.

 Level I proposals are those that may be approved by the Commissioner of Higher Education or the Commissioner's designee.
-The approval of such proposals will be conveyed to the Board of Regents at the next regular meeting of the board.
-The institution must file the request with the Office of the Commissioner of Higher Education by means of a memo to the Deputy Commissioner.
+The approval of such proposals will be conveyed to the Board of Regents at